Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I loved the display quality of the flat 65EF9500 screen, but some people may prefer the look of a curved screen, which is where the 65EF9500 vs. 65EG9600 comparisons come in.
 The two sets are nearly identical in display quality, but the 65EG9600 is curved.

 Ultimately, the decision of whether to purchase this model will come down to its price.
 The OLED display quality is outstanding and perhaps best described as unmatched.
-Which might explain why this TV is on our short list of our best 4K TVs in 2018.
+This might explain why this TV is on our short list of our best 4K TVs in 2018.
 So if you have the money, the LG 65EF9500 is a great option for a large screen, 4k television with all of the latest bells and whistles.
-If your budget isn’t quite large enough, there are plenty of LED-LCD TVs in our best 65 inch TV list that will work well for you.
+If your budget isn’t quite large enough, there are plenty of LED-LCD TVs in our best 65-inch TV list that will work well for you.